Listen to this article

 Understanding Retirement Readiness Scores

-A retirement readiness score quantifies your preparedness for retirement, typically expressed as a percentage๐ก Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. from 0% to 100%.
+A retirement readiness score quantifies your preparedness for retirement, typically expressed as a percentage💡 Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. from 0% to 100%.
 The higher the score, the better your chances of sustaining your desired lifestyle throughout retirement.
+Think of it as a financial health checkup, providing a snapshot of your progress towards your long-term goals.
 Here's a breakdown of what different score ranges generally indicate:

 Key Frameworks for Calculating Scores